 Level 1: Fair value based on quoted prices in active markets for identical assets.
+Level 2: Fair value based on other significant observable inputs.
+Level 3: Fair value based on significant unobservable inputs.

 Footnotes to the tables follow on the following table.